 "That's good news," said Gownder.
 "It means that the application and driver 'breakage' that famously plagued OS releases like Windows Vista is unlikely to occur.
 And Win32 apps will still be able to run natively on Windows 11."

-Also running natively on Windows 11, for the first time, will be Android apps, which will be accessible through the Microsoft Store, although they won't be available at the launch of the OS.
+Android apps will run natively on Windows 11 for the first time and you can access them through the Microsoft Store, although the apps won’t be available at the launch of the OS.

-This is due to a partnership with Amazon and Intel which lets Microsoft use the latter's Bridge technology, a runtime post-compiler that allows applications that were originally designed for different hardware platforms to run natively on x86 devices.
+This is because of a partnership with Intel and Amazon which allows Microsoft to use the former’s Bridge technology.
+This tech is a runtime post-compiler that enables applications that were originally designed for different hardware platforms to run natively on x86 devices.

-What's more, Microsoft said this was part of its ongoing XPU strategy, so it is probable that in the future the tech giant might introduce more than just Android apps on Windows 11 in the future.
+Microsoft also said that this was part of an ongoing XPU strategy, so it is probable that in the future the tech giant might introduce more than just Android apps to Windows 11.

 Developer policy change

-Starting on 28 July, developers will be able to use their own third party payment systems within their app, and Microsoft will let them keep 100% of the revenue - the only exception being gaming apps.
+From 28 July, developers will be able to utilise their own third party payment systems within their apps, and Microsoft will allow them to keep 100% of the revenue, with the only exception to this rule being gaming apps.

-The aim is to entice more developers to the Microsoft Store, but there is a suggestion that the tech giant is firing a shot at the likes of Apple and Google for the way they aggressively implement app payment policies.
+The intention of this policy is to attract more developers to the Microsoft Store, although there is a suggestion the tech giant is firing a shot at companies like Google and Apple for the way they aggressively implement app payment policies.